A plausible mechanism of muscle stabilization in stall conditions: Introduction

-Local mixing of the pre- and post-power stroke configurations can also be facilitated by an active process.
-As shown in \cite{SRT_PRE_2016}, the presence of correlated external excitations can generate positive rigidity in the system, which has otherwise negative rigidity and is then unstable.
-In particular, such positive active rigidity can overcome the negative passive rigidity in the HS model, making the affine response stable.
-The coherency of the mean-field-dominated configurations will then be broken because each element will be forced to stay away from a single energy well.
-Note that the ensuing mixing will be active and different from the passive 'melting' taking over at high temperatures.
-The only problem with the active stabilization is that it requires additional incessant ATP consumption.
+Local inter-mixing of the pre- and post-power stroke conformations inside a single half-sarcomere can also be facilitated by an \emph{active} process.
+As shown in \cite{SRT_PRE_2016}, the presence of \emph{correlated} external excitations can generate positive active stiffness in the system, which otherwise has negative passive stiffness.
+In particular, such ATP-induced stiffening can overcome the negative stiffness of the original HS model, making the affine response of muscle fibers stable.
+Under this hypothesis, the coherency of the mean-field-dominated configurations can be broken because each element would be forced by active driving to stay away from a single energy well.
+Note that the implied active mixing of cross-bridge conformations is different from the passive 'melting' taking over at high temperatures.
+Active driving, however, is energetically costly as it requires incessant ATP consumption.
+Therefore, it is still difficult to say how realistic is such stabilization scenario.

-It is then natural to explore the possibility of a passive stabilization of affine response.
-With this aim in view, we assume in this paper that the highly coherent mechanical response of muscle half-sarcomeres is compromised by the destabilizing steric short-range interaction between individual myosin heads, which competes with the stabilizing long-range interaction imposed by the semi-rigid myosin filaments.
-To support this hypothesis, we now recall some experimental observations.
+Given this uncertainty, it is natural to explore other possibilities for passive (rather than active) stabilization of affine response of muscle fibers in stall conditions.
+With this aim in view, we put forward in this paper a \emph{plausible hypothesis} that the undesirable, highly coherent mechanical response of muscle half-sarcomeres may be compromised by the destabilizing short-range interaction between individual myosin heads.
+Such interaction would then compete with the stabilizing long-range elastic effect of the apparently semirigid filaments.
+To support this hypothesis, we recall in Sect.
+2 some experimental observations and discuss the \emph{physical mechanisms} which may ensure the destabilizing character of the short-range interaction between neighboring myosin heads.

-It is commonly accepted that cross-bridges in isometrically contracting myofibrils move through power stroke asynchronously and assume, at any moment of time and in any given location, two distinct conformations \cite{MIDDE20111024, Hirose1993, Reedy_2000, Thomas_BiophysicalJornal_1995}.
-In particular, it is known that at the steady-state plateau of isometric tetanus, see Fig. \ref{fig:Isometric}(a), the individual myosin motors are in different conformations, which is sometimes interpreted as the state of disorder.
-Apparently, the cross-bridges get synchronized spatially and temporarily only in response to very rapid stretches or slacks and, in this sense, the fast force recovery is sometimes interpreted as a disorder-to-order transition \cite{Thomas1995}.